- How the Scheme Works

-The terrorism cover provided by Pool Re members must be issued as part of a policy which covers losses resulting from damage to commercial property.
+The terrorism cover provided by Pool Re members must be issued as part of a policy which covers losses resulting from damage to commercial property, as that is the trigger for Pool Re terrorism cover.
 Terms and conditions that apply to the general cover will also apply to the terrorism cover.
 Equally, monetary limits that appear in the general policy also apply to the terrorism cover.
 For example, if the general commercial property policy states that losses below a certain amount cannot be recovered from the insurer, then the same deductible applies to the terrorism cover.

 The only exclusions applying to the terrorism cover are in respect of: